PWhite-Eng/SimpleNetManager/README.md

 1. **Arduino Library Manager:**
    * Open the Arduino IDE.
    * Go to `Sketch` \> `Include Library` \> `Manage Libraries...`.
    * Search for "SimpleNetManager" and click `Install`.
-(Note: This step is for when the library is published).
 2. **Install from .ZIP:**
    * Download this repository as a .ZIP file.
    * In the Arduino IDE, go to `Sketch` \> `Include Library` \> `Add .ZIP Library...`.